zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 <a name="msportalfx-test-scenarios-blades-common-portal-blades-move-resource-blade"></a>
 ##### Move Resource Blade

-The `MoveResourcesBlade` represents the portals blade used to move resources from a resource group to a new resource group `portal.startMoveResource` provides a simple abstraction that will iniate the move of an existing resource to a new resource group.
+The `MoveResourcesBlade` represents the Portals blade used to move resources from a resource group to a new resource group `portal.startMoveResource` provides a simple abstraction that will iniate the move of an existing resource to a new resource group.
 The following example demonstrates how to initiate the move and then wait on successful notification of completion.

 ```ts
 import testFx = require('MsPortalFx-Test');